Dave’s Stage 1B Neuroendocrine Non-Small Cell Lung Cancer Story

-I remember lying in the bed and every time my wife would just sit on the bed, it would hurt so badly.
-That part of the journey is really about taking that mindset of you got through the hospital, now you’re home, and you’re probably not going to remember a lot of the time spent at the hospital because of the medicine.
+I remember lying in the bed, and every time my wife would just sit on the bed, it would hurt so badly.
+That part of the journey is really about taking that mindset of, “You got through the hospital.
+Now you’re home.”
+You’re probably not going to remember a lot of the time spent at the hospital because of the medicine.

 Get yourself into the mindset where you have to get through the next period.

-I can’t get through Saturday til I get through Friday, and I can’t get to Friday until I get through Tuesday.
-I broke it down into these little windows of time, like I can’t get to 5 o’clock until I get through 3 o’clock.
+I can’t get through Saturday until I get through Friday, and I can’t get to Friday until I get through Tuesday.
+I broke it down into these little windows of time, like I can’t get to 5 until I get through 3.

-I even broke it into five minute segments.
+I even broke it into 5-minute segments.
 I compartmentalized it so that I couldn’t think of a month or a week from now.
-I’m in so much pain, I just have to get through the next ten minutes or until I get my next Vicodin because it’ll be wearing off in four hours and I have to take another one.
+I’m in so much pain.
+I just have to get through the next 10 minutes or until I get my next Vicodin, because it’ll be wearing off in 4 hours, and I have to take another one.

 This is not a woe-is-me thing, by the way.
-I’m so grateful for the experience that I had, that I didn’t have to make decisions on targeted therapies or immunotherapy, what stage is the cancer, whom should I talk to?
+I’m so grateful for the experience that I had and that I didn’t have to make decisions on targeted therapies or immunotherapy, what stage is the cancer, or whom should I talk to?
 There are so many people who describe these situations in my advocacy work.

 I don’t mean to make this sound like I’m complaining about it, because I’m definitely not.
 I’m just trying to share what to expect during the recovery.
 Once you’re done, there’s no doubt that the feeling of gratitude in comparing my experience to others who have it a lot worse than me.

 At that time, the life expectancy of someone with lung cancer was really bad.
-It’s improved, still not good, but way better than it was back then.
+It’s improved.
+It’s still not good, but way better than it was back then.

 I remember setting goals of going downstairs because it took me a while to get down the stairs.
 Believe it or not, even that was hard.

-Everybody copes differently with getting through it, but I believe in a positive attitude and I believe that helps in the recovery, in whatever treatment you’re getting.
+Everybody copes differently with getting through it, but I believe in a positive attitude.
+I believe that helps in the recovery in whatever treatment you’re getting.